 The Museum is itinerant.
-We travel because we understand that not everyone can, and we want to hear as many voices as possible.
+We travel because we understand that not everyone can, and we want to hear as many people as possible.

-Museum of Water began on a street corner in Soho in London in March 2013 and travelled across the UK for 3 years.
-For the whole of July 2014 Museum of Water was installed in Somerset House for LIFT Festival.
-It has since travelled to different parts of Europe, and was resident across Rotterdam with the Rotterdamse Schouwburg 2014-2016.
-It travelled across Western Australia with Perth International Arts Festival 2016-2018, and is now beginning in Toronto with Luminato Festival 2020-22.
+Museum of Water began on a street corner in Soho in London in March 2013 and travelled across the UK for 3 years; over the summer of 2014 it was installed in Somerset House for LIFT Festival.
+The Museum has since travelled to different parts of Europe, and was resident in The Netherlands with the Rotterdamse Schouwburg 2014-2016.
+It travelled across Western Australia with Perth International Arts Festival 2016-2018, and is unlearning itself in Toronto with Luminato Festival 2020-22.

-The Museum was originally commissioned by Artakt and LSHTM as part of the bi-centennial celebrations for John Snow, who, by walking the streets of London, painstakingly plotted the journey of cholera from water pumps right into our stomachs, saving hundreds of thousands of lives.
+The Museum was originally commissioned by Artakt and LSHTM as part of the bi-centennial celebrations for John Snow, who, by walking the streets of London, plotted the journey of cholera from water pumps into our stomachs, saving hundreds of thousands of lives.
 His expeditions are echoed by the new journeys of people who have gathered water for the Museum, adding to the story of water here.
 The work has been commissioned, supported and produced by Artsadmin since 2013.

 Museum of Water is an invitation to take part and to have your say.

 This live artwork has always aimed at being a different kind of museum, that makes each one of us donor, artist and curator.
-The Museum prizes the gifts people have given us, just as they come.
-Every act of choosing and gathering is a creative act, each bottle and contents a thing of beauty, a profound undertaking, a surprising exploit, a gift.
-Thank you to every person that has donated to the Museum.
+We prize the gifts people have given us, just as they come, cherishing every act of choosing and gathering as a creative act, a profound undertaking, a surprising exploit, a gift.
+In Toronto we have learnt to question the frameworks and hierarchies of gift-giving itself.

 Museum of Water was shortlisted for European Museum of the Year 2016